kaiban-ai/kaibanjs-docs/docs/core-concepts/09-Workflow Management.md

-# Execution Strategies
+# Workflow Management

-KaibanJS provides flexible execution strategies to control how tasks are executed within a team workflow.
-These strategies determine the order and manner in which tasks are processed, enabling you to create workflows that match your specific needs.
+KaibanJS provides flexible workflow management capabilities to control how tasks are executed within a team workflow.
+These execution patterns determine the order and manner in which tasks are processed, enabling you to create workflows that match your specific needs.

-## Deterministic Execution Strategy
+## Deterministic Execution

-The Deterministic Execution Strategy ensures tasks are executed in a predictable and controlled manner.
-It supports three main patterns:
+The deterministic execution pattern ensures tasks are executed in a predictable and controlled manner.
+It supports three main approaches:

 1. **Sequential Execution**: Tasks execute one after another in a defined order
 2. **Dependency-based Execution**: Tasks execute based on their dependencies